 - Youth groups are welcome to use the meeting rooms.
 A responsible adult must make the reservation, and that adult must be present during the meeting.

 - The library reserves the right to close the building in inclement weather or for other unforeseen emergencies.
 See Inclement Weather/Emergency Policy.
+Such closure may curtail or cancel a room reservation.

 - The identification, statement, or display of the Saugus Public Library’s name or logo in any way that may reasonably be interpreted as implying endorsement, approval or sponsorship by the library is not allowed.